bdoms/spidermonkey/readme.md

 #### Verbose Mode

-Include a `-v` as a command line argument to turn on verbose mode, which will print much more information as the crawler does its work.
+Include `-v` as a command line argument to turn on verbose mode, which will print much more information as the crawler does its work.

+#### Debug Mode

+Include `-d` as a command line argument to turn on debug mode.
+This mode prints out an extreme amount of information useful for debugging, including everything from verbose mode.

 #### Logging In